 - (Windows only) Configure how to address unpatched known vulnerabilities in your network.If you have Windows endpoints in your network that are unpatched and exposed to a known vulnerability, Palo Alto Networks strongly recommends that you upgrade to the latest Windows Update that has a fix for that vulnerability.If you choose not to patch the endpoint, theUnpatched Vulnerabilities Protectioncapability allows the Cortex XDR agent to apply a workaround to protect the endpoints from the known vulnerability.
 It takes the Cortex XDR agent up to 6 hours to enforce your configured policy on the endpoints.

-This workaround applies only to endpoints running a Cortex XDR agent 7.1 or a later release and requires content 167-51646 or a later release.
+This workaround applies only to the specific Windows versions listed as exposed to these CVEs, and requires a Cortex XDR agent 7.1 or later and content 167-51646 or later.
 This workaround in not recommended for non-persistent, stateless, or linked-clone environments.
 In some cases, enabling this workaround can affect the network functionality on the endpoint.